Last week we had a double feature— my son took a mental health day followed by a regular sick day.

 Sick days are the worst.
 I wonder if “typical” sick kids use the same maniacal quantity of energy as my son to argue.
 At noon, shortly after his 500th “NOOOOO!!!”
 I let out a sigh of happiness when he conked out for a nap on the couch.

-Our kitty must be able to smell sleep, since it took her two seconds after Tyoma’s snores started to visit for some Mama love.
-The problem, of course, was that Tyoma was curled up in her favorite blanket.
+Our kitty must be able to smell sleep since it took her two seconds after Liev’s snores started to visit for some Mama love.
+The problem, of course, was that Liev was curled up in her favorite blanket.

 Meow, meow, meow, shiver.
 Sigh.